Nassau County Sheriff's Department

-The Nassau County Sheriff's Department is one of the main law enforcement agencies of Nassau County, in New York, United States.
+The Nassau County Sheriff's Department (NCSD) is a local law enforcement agency serving Nassau County, New York, United States.

+Established in 1899 following the formation of the county, it is responsible for civil, criminal, and correctional functions within its jurisdiction.
+The department is organized into two primary divisions: the Division of Corrections, which oversees the county’s correctional facility and inmate custody, and the Division of Enforcement, which executes court orders, serves civil process, and enforces applicable laws.
+The agency employs sworn personnel, including deputy sheriffs and correction officers, as well as civilian staff, and has played a role in the development of local law enforcement in Nassau County, including the establishment of the Nassau County Police Department in 1925.

 History

-The office of the sheriff is historically traceable to Alfred the Great in late 9th century Anglo-Saxon England.
+The office of the sheriff is historically traceable to Alfred the Great in late 9th-century Anglo-Saxon England.
 The unified kingdom was delineated into shires, known today as counties.
 A king’s representative, known as a shire-reeve, was assigned to each county, acting on behalf of the king.
-English language would later evolve and over time the shire-reeve became known as the sheriff.
+The English language would later evolve and over time the shire-reeve became known as the sheriff.
 The long-standing tradition of the sheriff was brought to Long Island by its early English settlers.
 Long Island was delineated into three geographical boundaries known as ridings.
 The West riding comprised present-day Nassau, Queens, and Kings counties.
 The East riding comprised present-day Suffolk County.
 The North riding comprised the remaining territory.
 Each riding had a deputy sheriff and a high sheriff was appointed by the governor to oversee the collective ridings that came to be known as Yorkshire.
 The constitutional convention of 1821 abolished the practice of appointing a high sheriff and instead, each individual county would choose their own sheriff through an election by the people.
 The office of the sheriff is the oldest law enforcement position in the United States.

 In 1898, with approval from the New York State Legislature, the towns of Oyster Bay, North Hempstead, and a large portion of the Town of Hempstead were separated from Queens County officially forming the County of Nassau on January 1, 1899.
 The newly created Nassau County would have William H Wood as its first elected sheriff.
 Sheriff Wood went on to appoint Henry W Skinner as his undersheriff and also appointed the first deputy sheriff's thus making the Nassau County Sheriff's Department the oldest law enforcement agency in Nassau County.
 The Nassau County Sheriff's Department went on to play a vital role in the early foundation of law enforcement in Nassau County.